AEvoRlum/Liminal-Protocol/README.md

 # Mindustry Json/Java Mod
 A Json/Java Mindustry mod that works on Android and PC.
-The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).

 ## Building for Desktop Testing